TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.1.5 =

+TablePress 2.1.5 fixes a few bugs and brings some nice enhancements.
+For more information on changes and new features in TablePress 2.1, please see below.

+* Early improvements for the upcoming WordPress 6.3 were added.
+* The header cells on the “Edit” screen now show sorting arrow icons again, to indicate that columns can be sorted by a double-click.
+* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

 = Version 2.1.4 =

 TablePress 2.1.4 fixes a few bugs and brings some nice enhancements.
 For more information on changes and new features in TablePress 2.1, please see below.